seanf316/P4-Cinema-Go/TESTING.md

 ### **User Story Testing**

-Some features of the site are restricted to registered Users such as viewing Movie details, Reviewing movies, Commenting on Reviews and editing a Profile.
+Some features of the site are restricted to registered users such as viewing Movie details, Reviewing movies, Commenting on Reviews, and editing a Profile.
 The functional tests take this into account.
 There is also one Epic below as this included the Homepage.

 #### **Homepage**